Central Jail Faisalabad

-Central Jail Faisalabad is a jail in Faisalabad, Pakistan located on Jaranwala road nearly 10 km east of Faisalabad city.
+Central Jail Faisalabad is a prison in Faisalabad, Pakistan.
+It located on Jaranwala Road nearly 10 km east of Faisalabad city.

 History

-The jail was built in 1967 and formally inaugurated on 1st day of July 1971.
-It was constructed with a view to confine long-term prisoners of Faisalabad Region (except Mianwali and adjoining districts) and to function as Headquarter Jail for subordinate Jail staffers of the region.
-After creation of four regions of jails in the province of Punjab stationed at Lahore, Rawalpindi, Multan and Faisalabad, the role of Headquarter Jail has been shifted from the Superintendent of Central / Headquarter Jail Faisalabad to the regional Deputy Inspector General of Prisons in the year 2004.
+The jail was built in 1967 and formally inaugurated on 1st July 1971.
+It was constructed with a view to confine long-term prisoners of Faisalabad Region (except Mianwali and adjoining districts) and to function as Headquarter Jail for jail staffers of the region.
+After creation of four administrative regions of jails in the province of Punjab (at Lahore, Rawalpindi, Multan and Faisalabad) the role of Headquarter Jail shifted from the Superintendent of Central / Headquarter Jail Faisalabad to the regional Deputy Inspector General of Prisons in 2004.

 Family Rooms

 A scheme for construction of Family Rooms, an entirely new concept in Pakistan, for long-term convicted prisoners at larger jails including Central Jail Faisalabad was initiated in the year 2006.
 After completion of these Family Rooms, the prisoners sentenced to life imprisonment and other long-term inmates will be facilitated to keep their wives with them for three days once in every quarter of a year.
 The facility shall be provided subject to verification of the good conduct of the prisoner and their family members by the jail authorities, the District administration and the concerned police.